Glanum: The Celto-Ligurian oppidum

 Between the 4th and 2nd centuries BC, the Salyens, the largest of the Celto-Ligurian tribes in Provence, built a rampart of stones on the peaks that surrounded the valley of Notre-Dame-de-Laval, and constructed an oppidum, or fortified town, around the spring in the valley, which was known for its healing powers.
 A shrine was built at the spring to Glanis, a Celtic god.
 The town grew, and a second wall was built in the 2nd century BC.

 The town had a strong Celtic identity, shown by the names of the residents (Vrittakos, Eporix, Litumaros); by the names of the local gods (Glanis and his companions, the Glanicae, (similar to the Roman Matres); and the goddesses Rosmerta and Epona); by the statues and pottery; by the customs, such as displaying the severed heads of enemies at the city gate; and by the cooking utensils found in the ruins, which showed that the people of Glanis boiled their food in pots, rather than frying it in pans like other Mediterranean tribes.

 The people of Glanum were in early contact with the Greek colony of Massalia, present day Marseille, which had been founded in about 600 BC.
-The contact influenced the architecture and art of Glanum – villas were built in the Hellenic style.
+By the 2nd century BC these contacts influenced the architecture and art of Glanum – walled fortifications, homes and villas, and a bouleuterion were built in the Hellenistic style.
+The local inhabitants also minted Hellenistic coinage with the Greek language legend "ΓΛΑΝΙΚΩΝ" ('of the Glaniques').
 But by the 2nd century BC conflicts and wars arose between the Salyens and the Greeks of Marseille, who not having a powerful army, called upon the assistance of their Roman allies.
-In 125 BC the Salyens were defeated by the army of the Roman consul Marcus Fulvius Flaccus, and the following year decisively defeated by C. Sextus Calvinus.
-Many of the old monuments of Glanum were destroyed.
+In 125 BC the Salyens were defeated by the army of the Roman consul Marcus Fulvius Flaccus, and then by consul Caius Sextus Calvinus.
+Many of the old Gallo-Hellenic buildings and monuments of Glanum were destroyed and eventually replaced with Roman structures.

 Due to its commercially useful location on the Via Domitia, and the attraction of its healing spring, the town prospered again.
 The city produced its own silver coins and built new monuments.
 The prosperity lasted until 90 BC when the Salyens again rebelled against Rome.
 The public buildings of Glanum were again destroyed.
 The rebellion was crushed this time by the Consul Caecilius, and the remains of the main buildings demolished and replaced by more modest structures.